kiplymacho/tiktok-bot/README.md

 Posting ini dari: <a href="https://github.com/flowsidee/Zefoy_TIKTOK_BOT">Flowsidee</a>

 ---------------------------------------
-### Main Issues & Problems
+# Masalah & Permasalahan Utama

-* Struggling to install Python or PIP?
-Watch this video <a href="https://youtu.be/dYfKJMPNMDw?t=52">here</a>.
+* Kesulitan menginstal Python atau PIP?
+Tonton video ini di <a href="https://youtu.be/dYfKJMPNMDw?t=52">sini</a>.
-* 502 Bad Gateway Error: `Zefoy.com blocked it either because of a VPN/proxy or maybe your country is blocked.`
+* Kesalahan 502 Bad Gateway:`Zefoy.com blocked it either because of a VPN/proxy or maybe your country is blocked`.